SimplifyJobs/Summer2025-Internships/README-2024.md

-# 2024 Tech Internships by Pitt CSC 🌆🐢
+# 2024 Tech Internships by Pitt CSC & Simplify 🌆🐢
 And we're back!
 Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Summer 2024**.
 List maintained by [the Pitt Computer Science Club](https://pittcsc.org/)!

 :warning: **This repository is only for internships/co-ops in the United States, Canada or for Remote positions :earth_americas:.**